The Element of Crime: Style

-In the opening of the film, a shot of a donkey lying on its back and then slowly struggling to stand may be a homage to a similar shot in Andrei Tarkovsky's Andrei Rublev (1966).
-Trier has stated that he is an admirer of Tarkovsky's work:
+In the opening of the film, a shot of a donkey lying on its back and then slowly struggling to stand may be a homage to a similar shot in Andrei Tarkovsky's Andrei Rublev (1966). von Trier has stated that he is an admirer of Tarkovsky's work:

 I was very inspired by Tarkovsky.
 I won't make any bones about that.
 I saw an excerpt from The Mirror (Zerkalo) on Swedish television once, just a travelling shot around that house, and that was one of those 'I'll be damned' experiences.

 Reception

 Critical response

 The Element of Crime polarized critics at Cannes in 1984.
-Review aggregator Rotten Tomatoes reports that 77% of critics gave the film a positive review.
+Review aggregator Rotten Tomatoes reports that 83% of critics subsequently gave the film a positive review.

+Peter Cowie, in 2000, writes that "The Element of Crime heralded a new voice in film....
+No film made by Lars von Trier is quite so mesmeric as this debut.... this expressionist ritual could have been made by Murnau, Lang, Pabst or any of the masters of German silent cinema" and concludes "The Element of Crime undoubtedly proclaimed a talent as unusual and compelling as any to emerge from Northern Europe since World War II."

 Accolades

-The film received several awards including the Bodil Awards and Robert Awards in 1985 for the Best Film, and was nominated for the Palme d'Or at the 1984 Cannes Film Festival.
+The film received several awards including the Bodil Awards and Robert Awards in 1985 for the Best Film.
+It received Technical Grand Prize and was nominated for the Palme d'Or at the 1984 Cannes Film Festival.

 Home media

 The Element of Crime has been released on DVD in North America by the Criterion Collection.
+In 2023, Criterion released a 3K restoration of the film as part of the Blu-ray box set, Lars von Trier's Europe Trilogy.
 In Europe, a digitally remastered DVD is available as part of the box set Lars von Trier's Europe Trilogy – Hypnotic Edition.

-Legacy

-Paul Barker sampled Osborne's manifesto from the movie in his remix song "Vagine Mine" (Deflowering Mix) which is a remix of a song by the band Puscifer.